hobbes7878/data-driven-journalism/README.md

 #### Final project

-The final project will challenge you to complete an act of journalism by analyzing a public dataset and reporting a significant finding through clear copy and data visualization.
+The final project will challenge you to complete an act of journalism by analyzing a public dataset and reporting a significant finding through clear copy and data visualization, i.e., a story.

-You may propose to work on a suitably large dataset in a small group, but my preference will be that everyone produces a final analysis independently.
+You may propose to work on a suitably large dataset in a small group, but my preference will be that everyone produces a final project independently.

 ---